 Don't forget about serving a Greek Orzo Salad!

-What Is A Meze Platter?
+What Is Meze?

 Meze or "mezze" are simply known as small dishes.
 These small dishes or small plates are typically served as appetizers before your meal in many parts of the world especially the Mediterranean.
 Some are hot, some cold, some spicy all finger food friendly!